Wireless for Machine Learning: Review of SISO over-the-air computation

 The performance of one-bit digital \ac{CoMAC} is compared to \ac{BAA}~\cite{zhu2019broadband} by training a classifier for MNIST.
 The results suggest that the classification accuracy of digital \ac{CoMAC} is nearly identical to \ac{BAA}, with less than 1\% loss of accuracy.
 This result indicates that \ac{CoMAC} could potentially be implemented in cellular networks without requiring significant change in the hardware.
+As most \ac{CoMAC} schemes, perfect synchronization is assumed in both theoretical analysis and numerical simulation.
+One could argue that one-bit digital \ac{CoMAC} is more sensitive to synchronization errors since it relies upon cancellation of two opposite \ac{BPSK} waveforms, unlike analog \ac{CoMAC} which only requires additive powers.